 What to do with lemon powder?

-You can substitute the powder in any recipe that calls for lemon juice, lemon zest, or lemon extract.
+You can substitute the powder in any recipe that calls for lemon juice, zest, or extract.
 Lemon powder adds extra flavor to many baked recipes without adding extra liquid.
-The flavor is intenser than a fresh lemon zest or lemon juice.
+The flavor is intense compared to fresh lemon zest or juice.

 Substitution Equivalents in Recipes